-In the fiscal year ending February 28, 2017, the committees will work to reduce the Company's overall risk by taking steps to strengthen risk management even further.
-Specifically, the committees will work together with operating companies to identify the inherent risk issues for each Group company from a medium- to long-term perspective and examine measures for resolving them.
+In the fiscal year ended February 28, 2017, the committees worked to reduce the Company's overall risk by taking steps to strengthen risk management even further.
+Specifically, the committees worked together with operating companies to identify the inherent risk issues for each Group company from a medium- to long-term perspective and examine measures for resolving them.